StJohn3D/react-blender-ui-kit/README.md

 `npm install --save redux-ui-panels`

-Where you combine your Redux reducers bring in the Timber UI Reducer
+Where you combine your Redux reducers bring in the Redux UI Panels Reducer

 ```js
 import { ReduxUIPanelsReducer } from 'redux-ui-panels'